andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-I acquired dc-1's private IP address from Azure.
-I then went to the network settings of client-1 and clicked the NIC link.
-I went to the DNS servers section and changed the DNS server to dc-1's private IP address.
-Doing this joins the domain of both VMs.
-I then clicked the save button.
+Next, I exited the VM and went back to Azure so I could configure the DNS server for client-1.
+I started by copying dc-1's private IP address from it's VM settings.
+After that, I went to the network settings of client-1 and clicked the NIC link.
+Finally, I went to the DNS servers section and pasted dc-1's private IP address as a custom DNS server.
+Doing this joined the domain of both VMs.
 </p>
 <br />